City of Neonlights: HK Neon Light Industry and some of its key players

 Left: Neco HK Chan Sik-to and his wife Tso Wai-yum; Middle: notice of partnership changes at Neco Neon in 1935 (HK Government Report); Right: Neco Neon on Des Voeux Road on the third floor

-Neco Neon traced its roots to Canton Neco Neon Company, which was operated by Y. Atong Hsu (Hsu Yiu-tong or “Y.T.
+Neco Neon traced its roots to Canton Neco Neon Company, which was operated by Y. Atong Hsu (徐堯堂, Hsu Yiu-tong or “Y.T.
 Hsu”).
+A native of Panyu in Guangdong, Hsu was born in 1908 and graduated from Chiao Tung University in Shanghai with a B.S. in civil engineering.
 From the government notice in 1935 shown above, it appears that Neco first worked with two HK locals by the name of Fung Yue and Tam Ho-hing which operated “Neco Neon” out of 144 Des Voeux Road Central before dissolving that partnership in September 1935 and set up a branch directly.

 According to a 1938 directory, Neco’s head office was at 155 Tin Kwan Lane in Canton with Hsu as general manager and Dr. C.T.
 Chu and K.C.
 Chan as technical advisers.
 An essay posted online by the daughter of Chan Sik-to (陳式度), a mechanical engineering graduate of Chiao Tung University in Shanghai and former professor at the University (襄勤大學) in Canton, indicated that Chan was involved with starting Neco in HK in the 1930s.
 Chan’s wife Tso Wai-yum (曹慧鑫) was a relative of HK community leader Tso Seen-wan (whose son Tso Tsun-on was a director of HK Cement, see article) and attended St Stephen’s Girls School in HK.
 During the War, Chan relocated to Saigon where he established China Ceramics Factory (中國陶瓷廠) in Cholon, which was later shut down due to issues with supply of raw materials and he and his wife became secondary school teachers before retiring to Chicago in 1972.